-PRESENTATION 6: LAUNCH OF DECADE FOR ACTION CAMPAIGN Mark Irura - Monitoring, Evaluation and Learning Lead | SDG Kenya Forum components: awareness creation, collaboration and action.
+PRESENTATION 6: LAUNCH OF DECADE FOR ACTION CAMPAIGN

+Mark Irura - Monitoring, Evaluation and Learning Lead | SDG Kenya Forum

 In this day and age, where donor fatigue is crippling, found in the development sector, there is a need for organizations to think outside the box as they implement their activities.
 The same applies to the implementation of the SDGs in Kenya.